Basketball Positions: Key Roles and Responsabilities ?

 We’ve discussed this position in another blog post and you should make sure to check it out!
 But to give an idea we’ll give a smaller breakdown of this position.

-In terms of height the point guard is typically the smallest player on the team.
-Their role is to bring the ball up the floor and be a facilitator for the other players to score.
+In terms of height the point guard is typically the smallest or shortest player on the team.
+The point guard role is to bring the ball up the floor and be a facilitator for the other players to score.
+Also, a point guard has to be a floor general.

 They are typically one of the fastest and quickest players on the team, and are usually the leader of the group.
 Teammates will look to them in times of need and when things aren’t going right they are usually the one to take responsibility.